actris/data-management-plan/DMP/initial-DMP.md

 #### Specify standards for metadata creation (if any).
 If there are no standards in your discipline describe what metadata will be created and how

+   ACTRIS aiming at following the [INSPIRE](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32007L0002) directive for metadata formatting.
 Present standard(s) for metadata at the ACTRIS data and services access unit level.
 Must decide if data centre units should provide metadata according to a specific standards, as well as providing metadata from the ACTRIS DC to the ENVRI cluster, EOSC etc.

 ### 2.2 Accessible: Making data openly accessible [FAIR data]